lindgrengroup/infertility_hormones/selection_analyses/README.md

 1. **1_prepare_selection_scores.R** - SDS has to be converted to a P-value; BetaScan2 scores have to be normalised and create a P-value.
 2. **2_liftover_selection_scores_hg38.sh** - Selection scores are on the hg19 genome build, lift over to hg38.
+3. **3_get_gwascat_scores.R** - Create a subset of selection scores that are only within +/-10kb of a GWAS Catalog variant in order to match genomic context (as we expect GWAS variants to be nearer genes, which may have different selection pressures).
-3. **3_table_plot_selection_scores_in_infertility_loci.R** - Assess minimum/maximum selection scores around windows defined by infertility lead variants.
+4. **4_table_plot_selection_scores_in_infertility_loci.R** - Assess minimum/maximum selection scores around windows defined by infertility lead variants.
+Calculate percentiles based on comparison to all GWAS Catalog windows.
-4. **4_prep_trait_sds.sh** - For analyses where SDS is aligned to the trait-increasing allele rather than the derived allele, so we can test whether the direction of selection is for or against the trait.
-Plot these using **4_trait_sds_scores_plots.R**.
+5. **5_prep_trait_sds.sh** - For analyses where SDS is aligned to the trait-increasing allele rather than the derived allele, so we can test whether the direction of selection is for or against the trait.
+Plot these using **6_trait_sds_scores_plots.R**.
-	**4_prep_betascan2_scores.sh** - For analyses where the BetaScan2 score is added to the GWAS summary statistics so we can see whether the same variants have high scores for both GWAS and balancing selection.
-Plot these using **4_betascan2_plots.R**.
+6. **5_prep_betascan2_scores.sh** - For analyses where the BetaScan2 score is added to the GWAS summary statistics so we can see whether the same variants have high scores for both GWAS and balancing selection.
+Plot these using **6_betascan2_plots.R**.